mrcepid-rap/general_utilities/README.md

 ## Changelog

+* v1.5.5
+  * Changed the association_resources bgzip_and_tabix function due to a bug.
+Default command executor has been removed as a global variable and now only sits within the function itself.

 * v1.5.3 & v1.5.4
   * Amended the bgzip_and_tabix function to accept an external command executor (e.g. if executing tests locally), otherwise the default command exectuor is used.
   * Revert python to v3.8 to ensure compatibility with DNA Nexus applets.